GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 #pagebreak()

 = Tensor Networks

+== Representations of Multilinear Algebra
-A _tensor network_ constitutes a fundamental mathematical framework that provides an elegant diagrammatic representation for multilinear algebra operations.
-At its core, it transforms complex high-dimensional tensor contractions into intuitive graphical structures where tensors are represented as nodes and shared indices as connecting edges.
-This visualization paradigm not only renders abstract mathematical operations more accessible but also exposes the underlying computational structure that guides optimization strategies.
+A _tensor network_ is a mathematical framework that represents multilinear algebra operations as intuitive graphical structures, where tensors become nodes and shared indices become connecting edges.
+This diagrammatic approach transforms complex high-dimensional contractions into accessible visual networks that expose underlying computational structure.

-The power of tensor networks lies in their remarkable universality—they emerge naturally across seemingly disparate computational domains.
-The framework exhibits deep connections with _einsum_ notation@Harris2020 in numerical computing, _factor graphs_@Bishop2006 in probabilistic inference, _sum-product networks_ in machine learning, and _junction trees_@Villescas2023 in graphical models.
-This convergence suggests that tensor networks capture something fundamental about how complex systems decompose into simpler, interacting components.
+The framework exhibits remarkable universality, emerging across diverse domains: _einsum_ notation@Harris2020 in numerical computing, _factor graphs_@Bishop2006 in probabilistic inference, _sum-product networks_ in machine learning, and _junction trees_@Villescas2023 in graphical models.
+Tensor networks have revolutionized quantum circuit simulation@Markov2008, quantum error correction@Piveteau2024, neural network compression@Qing2024, and strongly correlated quantum materials@Haegeman2016.

-Tensor networks have revolutionized computational approaches across multiple domains.
-In quantum circuit simulation@Markov2008, they enable efficient classical simulation of quantum algorithms that would otherwise require exponential resources.
-For quantum error correction@Piveteau2024, tensor network methods optimize decoding algorithms for fault-tolerant quantum computing by exploiting the sparse structure of error syndromes.
-The framework has similarly transformed neural network compression@Qing2024, reducing model parameters while maintaining performance through low-rank tensor decompositions.
-Perhaps most significantly, tensor networks have become indispensable for simulating strongly correlated quantum materials@Haegeman2016, where conventional methods fail due to exponential scaling with system size.

-This versatility stems from a fundamental insight: many high-dimensional objects that appear computationally intractable actually possess hidden structure that tensor networks can exploit through efficient graphical representations.

-== Definition

 #definition([Multilinear algebra])[
   _Multilinear algebra_ is the study of functions that are linear in each of their arguments separately.
 A function $f: V_1 times V_2 times dots times V_k -> W$ is called _multilinear_ if it is linear with respect to each argument when all other arguments are held fixed.
 That is, for any $i in {1, 2, dots, k}$ and fixed values of all arguments except the $i$-th, the function